-Cleveland Man Kept Three Women Captive for 10 Years
+A Cleveland Man Kept Three Women Captive For 10 Years

 It wasn’t until May 6, 2013, when Amanda Berry got the opportunity to escape with her six-year-old daughter.
 She was able to get the attention of neighbors and call the police from one of their homes.
 She identified herself as Amanda Berry, stating that she’d been missing for 10 years and had escaped.
 She sent Cleveland PD to Castro’s house to free the other two women.

-Castro pled guilty to the kidnappings, 937 criminal counts of rape, and aggravated murder.
-He was given a life sentence but spent a whopping month in prison before he committed suicide.
+Castro pled guilty to the kidnappings, 937 counts of assault, and aggravated murder.
+He was given a life sentence but spent a month in prison before he took his own life.

 In 1990, Nobuyuki Satō was 28 years old and sharing an apartment with his elderly mother.
 This apartment was a mere 200 yards away from a police station, and yet Satō was able to keep nine-year-old Fusako Sano locked up in an upstairs bedroom for nine years and two months without anyone knowing.